zaiisao/Documentation/en/Voice/start_call_audio_ios.md

 Call the `sharedEngineWithAppId` method and pass in the App ID to initialize the `AgoraRtcEngineKit` object.

-You can also listen for callback events, such as when the local user joins the channel, and when the first video frame of a remote user is decoded.
+You can also listen for callback events, such as when the remote user joins or leaves the channel.

 ```objective-c
 // Objective-C